Hazem-Refai/Heart-Failure-Prediction/README.md

 # Heart Failure Prediction
 * Is a DL Project using Python language
-* using model Dense ANN
+* using Dense ANN model
+## The Project Idea ?
+Its using some feature to predict if the patient have a Heart Falure or Not